aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 Check the config variables for your Flink application inside `terraform/config.tfvars.json` and change as desired.

-In particular, make sure that the name of the S3 bucket, the Kinesis Stream, and the AWS region match those you are using.
+In particular, make sure that the name of the S3 bucket, the Kinesis data stream, and the AWS region match those you are using.

 ### 6. Run the deployment container